Money to live on while studying

 Proof you are a single parent

 SAAS will ask you for proof that you are a single parent when applying for financial support.
 A benefit award letter or council tax bill showing you are a single parent is acceptable.
-If you do not have these a letter from a professional, your GP for example, may do.
+If you do not have these, then a letter from a professional, like your GP for example, may do.
 You will also need to supply you children’s birth certificates.
-If you are a continuing students will have to prove you are single parents at the start of each academic year.
+If you are a continuing student, you will have to prove you are a single parent again at the start of each academic year.

 Money from SAAS